syncfusion-content/maui-docs/MAUI/DataGrid/scrolling.md

 ## Scrollbar Visibility

-You can change the visibility of the horizontal and vertical scrollbar using the [SfDataGrid.HorizontalScrollBarVisibility]() and [SfDataGrid.VerticalScrollBarVisibility]() properties respectively.
-By default, the visibility of both the horizontal and vertical scrollbars is set to `Default`.
+The visibility of the horizontal and vertical scrollbars can be customized using the [SfDataGrid.HorizontalScrollBarVisibility]() and [SfDataGrid.VerticalScrollBarVisibility]() properties.
+By default, the visibility of both the horizontal and vertical scrollbars is set to ScrollBarVisibility.Default.

+The following code snippets demonstrate how to hide the vertical and horizontal scrollbars:

 {% tabs %}
 {% highlight xaml %}